Dynamic Aspect Ratio Detection With FFmpeg

 There's a lot going on in this (relatively) short command.
 Here's a breakdown of each piece:

-• -nostats is required to prevent FFmpeg's progress bar from disrupting the expected output
+is required to prevent FFmpeg's progress bar from disrupting the expected output-i video.mp4

-• -i video.mp4 simply specifies the name of the video file to run the crop detection on
+simply specifies the name of the video file to run the crop detection on-vf cropdetect=reset=1

-• -vf cropdetect=reset=1 tells FFmpeg to use the cropdetect filtergraph with the reset=1 parameter so that the filter will reset to detect the current optimal crop area after every frame
+parameter so that the filter will reset to detect the current optimal crop area after every frame-f null -

-• -f null - is the null muxer which is used to prevent an output file from being generated
+is the null muxer which is used to prevent an output file from being generated2>&1

 [Parsed_cropdetect_0 @ 0x158f078d0] x1:437 x2:842 y1:0 y2:719 w:400 h:720 x:440 y:0 pts:2002 t:0.066733 crop=400:720:440:0

-• the -n flag is used to suppress each line of output by default
+flag is used to suppress each line of output by default - the

-• the -e flag followed by s/\[[^][]*\] // is a substitution. this will pattern match everything within the brackets (and the trailing space) and replace it with an empty string
+is a substitution. this will pattern match everything within the brackets (and the trailing space) and replace it with an empty string - the

-• awk will assign the 11th field of the line, which is the crop= field in this case, to a temporary variable, and compare it to the previous line
+field in this case, to a temporary variable, and compare it to the previous line - if the

 The output produced by this command should look something like this: